 To facilitate this accelerated schedule classes will be held on some previously scheduled holidays.
 Accommodations will be made for individual religious observances.
 See the updated academic calendar (PDF).

-To ensure that we’ll be able to reopen our campuses as planned, we will require all students coming to campus to be vaccinated against COVID-19 beginning with the Fall 2021 semester.
+To ensure that we’ll be able to reopen our campuses as planned, we will require all students, faculty, and staff coming to campus to be vaccinated against COVID-19 beginning with the Fall 2021 semester.
 This includes both residential and commuter students who come to campus, except for those who are unable to be vaccinated for medical or religious reasons.
 Fully online students will not be subject to this requirement.
 Find a vaccination center near you.

-If you are coming from outside of New York State, please be sure to check New York State’s travel advisory guidelines.
+If you are not fully vaccinated, you will be required to participate in community testing upon arrival to any Pace campus.
+Travelers from outside of the US should be sure to check the CDC travel advisory guidelines for additional country specific guidance.
 These are subject to change, so remember to check your Pace email and the Return to Campus website for updates.

-- When you return for the spring semester, all students (including those who have not left the New York area) will be required to submit a negative COVID-19 test result in order to access campus.
-The date of your test (not the results) must be no earlier than seven days prior to the first day you will be on campus.
-Students, faculty, and staff should upload their own COVID-19 test results into Pace's confidential Patient Portal.
-The information you provide is verified and approved by a health administrator who can track compliance or lack of compliance and report back through secure messaging.
-For instructions about how to upload your test results to the Patient Portal, please review these easy-to-follow instructions (PDF).
+- All students who are not fully vaccinated (including those who have not left the New York area) are recommended to receive a negative COVID-19 test result prior to accessing campus.
+Testing is a recommendation, not a requirement.
+The date of your test (not the results) should be no earlier than seven days prior to the first day you will be on campus.
 Low-cost or free testing is increasingly available at pharmacies and walk-in clinics, as well as offered by public health departments in some locations, including New York.
 Find a testing location near you.